kagruber2412/RIntroduction/RMarkdown.md

 # 2. knitr for embedded R code

-The knitr package extends the basic Markdown syntax to include chunks of executable R code.
+The **knitr** package extends the basic Markdown syntax to include chunks of executable R code.

 *knitr guide*: Toolbar > **Help** > **Markdown Quick Reference**

-- When *rendering* the document, knitr will run the code and append the results to the code chunk.
+- When rendering the document later, **knitr** will run the code and append the results to the code chunk.
 - Provides formatting and syntax highlighting to both the code and its results.

 ## Code chunk options